Three-Wave Mixing Element with Quantum Paraelectric Materials: Abstract

 \section{Abstract}

 At cryogenic temperatures and microwave frequencies, the perovskite crystals strontium titanate (STO) and potassium tantalate (KTO) have large, tunable permittivity arising from a quantum paraelectric phase.
-As such, these materials hold promise as a platform to realize compact, variable capacitance elements for use in quantum devices.
-From modulating this capacitance, we propose the development of a parametric mixing element: a quantum ``paraelectric nonlinear dielectric amplifier" (PANDA).
+As such, these materials hold promise as a platform to realize compact, variable capacitance elements for use as three-wave mixing elements in quantum devices.
+From modulating this capacitance within a resonant circuit, we propose the development of a quantum ``paraelectric nonlinear dielectric amplifier" (PANDA).
 We calculate that a PANDA made from a nanofabricated parallel plate capacitor and realistic design constraints can demonstrate a three-wave mixing strength of order MHz, in comparison to an effective Kerr strength of sub-Hz.
-This suggests excellent performance as a three-wave mixing element, with high compression power in analogy to superconducting parametric amplifiers based on kinetic inductance.
+This suggests excellent performance as a degenerate parametric amplifier, with high compression power in analogy to superconducting parametric amplifiers based on kinetic inductance.
 Beyond parametric amplifiers, we predict that compact, tunable capacitors based on STO, KTO, and related materials can enable a wide class of cryogenic quantum circuits including novel filters, switches, circulators, and qubits.